 After paying your first loan up to 50%, you can expect desirable or at least affordable interest rates and terms the next time you apply for financing.
 But, what if the lender is reluctant to provide flexibility in the terms of the outstanding portion of your loan?
 Whether the additional loan can be used to repay the original loan without any prepayment penalties?

-- Does the loan makes financial sense for your business?
+- Does the loan make financial sense for your business?

-While reviewing alternative lenders short-term loans, comparing loan costs and terms can be sometimes perplexing.
+While reviewing alternative lender’s short-term loans, comparing loan costs and terms can be sometimes perplexing.
 With different repayment terms, fees, and non-standard interest rates encumber to evaluate what you’re actually paying and how cash flow is influenced by the repayments.
-However, putting every loan into APR can display differences between their interest rates and fees, but it’s not always in the cards.
-You can use various loan calculators to done the math, but if you still unsure, get help from accountant to inspect whether the loan makes financial sense for your small business or not.
+However, putting every loan intro APR can display differences between their interest rates and fees, but it’s not always in the cards.
+You can use various loan calculators to do the math, but if you are still unsure, get help from an accountant to inspect whether the loan makes financial sense for your small business or not.